 There are a number of substances often used in lash serums that are not safe for use during pregnancy, as is the case with many other types of skin care products (from moisturizers to acne treatments).
 And here’s a spoiler: It’s important to assess the things you’re using while pregnant, but you probably won’t change anything.

-Will using a lash serum really improve your lashes?
+Will using a Lash serum really improve your lashes?

 There’s a sense that the promise of lash serums is too wonderful to be true.
 The serum is applied to the lash line after cleansing the face (it often comes in a tube with a small brush, making it easier to apply), and the results may be seen gradually over time.

 Some lash serums are more beneficial than others.
-Several scientific investigations have shown that Latisse successfully increases the length, thickness, and blackness of the eyelashes.
+Several scientific investigations have show that Generic Latisse successfully increases the length, thickness, and blackness of the eyelashes.
 “And there are clinical studies supporting that,” Dr. Suzanne Friedler, M.D., F.A.A.D., of Advanced Dermatology PC, told Romper.
 Probably not; however, they can improve the condition of your lashes in general.
 As with conditioners, many of them include just basic oils that lubricate and coat the lash hairs.

 In addition, she says, several products may help you get longer lashes since they include growth elements.
 Similar to hormones, the growth factors included in lash serums, such as prostaglandin analogs, maintain hair in the androgen (or growth) phase; therefore, continued use of these treatments may lead to increased growth over time.

 Dr. Marina Peredo, a board-certified dermatologist, agrees, noting, “Lash serums do help in general.”
 You may use them to grow your lashes out and make them thicker.